MarkJohnstoneGitHub/VBA-IDictionary/README.md

 **Creating an IDictionary**

-**Creating using Dictionary.cls an IDictionary factory class:**
+**Creating a IDictionary with Dictionary.Create()**

-According to the compiler constants and/or the IDictionary implemententation specified an available implementation is returned.
-I.e. If the Scripting.Dictionary is requested and not available a DictionaryKeyValuePair will be returned.
+The Dictionary.cls is an IDictionary factory class.
+It returns an available IDictionary implementation, according to the compiler constants and/or the IDictionary implemententation specified.
+I.e. If the Scripting.Dictionary is specified and not available a DictionaryKeyValuePair will be returned.

 The Dictionary.Create has three optional parameters: